|Nutrition Facts (per serving)|

 |Total Fat 2g||3%|

 |Total Sugars 14g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This candy sushi recipe makes adorable sushi look-alikes from Rice Krispies, gummy worms, and other pre-made candies!
 Even so-called sushi "haters" won't be able to resist this cute and delicious candy.

 Note that this recipe creates two “types” of sushi, the maki rolls, and the fish-topped nigiri.
 You can make both, or choose just one type and omit the instructions for the other.
 As written, the recipe makes approximately 2 dozen rolls and 2 dozen nigiri.

-- Prepare a 12x17” baking sheet by lining it with waxed paper and spraying the paper with nonstick cooking spray.
+Prepare a 12 by 17 inch baking sheet by lining it with waxed paper and spraying the paper with nonstick cooking spray.

-- To make the fish-topped “nigiri,” repeat steps 1-4 to make the rice candy base, but do not press the rice mixture as thinly.
+To make the fish-topped “nigiri,” repeat steps 1 to 4 to make the rice candy base, but do not press the rice mixture as thinly.
 It should be about 3/4 inch thick once pressed into the baking sheet.

 Note: These candies are best eaten the day they are made, as the fruit wrapping gets sticky if left overnight.
 Alternately, you can prepare them up until the final step, and wrap them once you are ready to eat them.